paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-008-travel-and-transportation-allowances.md

 **(d) Regulations.—** The Secretary concerned shall prescribe regulations to carry out this section.
 Regulations prescribed by the Secretary of a military department shall be subject to the approval of the Secretary of Defense.

-**(e) Termination.—** No reimbursement may be provided under this section for travel that occurs after December 31, 2017.
+**(e) Termination.—** No reimbursement may be provided under this section for travel that occurs after December 31, 2018.

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (e).
+Pub.
+L. 115–91 substituted “December 31, 2018” for “December 31, 2017”.

 2016—Subsec. (c).
 Pub.
 L. 114–328, § 621, substituted “(1) Except as provided by paragraph (2), the amount” for “The amount” and added par.
 (2).

 Subsec. (e).
 Pub.
 L. 114–328, § 611(7), substituted “December 31, 2017” for “December 31, 2016”.